esthesis-iot/esthesis-core/esthesis-core-docs/docs/02-startup-guide/03-MQTT-security-hardening.md

 :::info
 1. Replace the names of ca.crt, cert.crt and cert.key with the files you downloaded above.
+2. During the deployment of the supporting infrastructure you, probably, had to define an array of environment variables to be used by the Helm charts.
+Do not forget to re-specify these variables before you re-run the `helmfile sync` command here, otherwise the deployment might fail or have unexpected results.
-2. The name of the user specified by `MOSQUITTO_SUPER_USER` will be the "superuser" for the MQTT, i.e. a user that can subscribe and publish to/from any topic.
-This user should be used by the esthesis platform to communicate with the MQTT broker.
+3. The name of the user specified by `MOSQUITTO_SUPER_USER` (in your environment variables while deploying the supporting infrastructure) will be the "superuser" for the MQTT, i.e. a user that can subscribe and publish to/from any topic.
 Create a separate certificate for this user, having the Common Name set to the same name as the one you specified by `MOSQUITTO_SUPER_USER` (if you did not specify a value for `MOSQUITTO_SUPER_USER`, the default value is 'esthesis').
-3. During the deployment of the supporting infrastructure you, probably, had to define an array of environment variables to be used by the Helm charts.
-Do not forget to re-specify these variables before you re-run the `helmfile sync` command here, otherwise the deployment might fail or have unexpected results.
 :::

 ## Warnings